shanep/shanep.github.io/docs/cs155/git-branching-and-merging.md

 - [Rebasing](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)
 - [Summary](https://git-scm.com/book/en/v2/Git-Branching-Summary)

-While the reading workload is less that other modules these concepts are by far the most difficult to understand so take your time it will be worth it!
+While the reading workload is less than other modules, these concepts are by far the most difficult to understand so take your time, it will be worth it!

 ## Homework